matrix-tool/defect/README.md

 The main script `defect.m` comprises of two auxiliary scripts which can be used independently.
 They are:
 - `defect_u.m` - defect of a unitary matrix
-- `defect_h.m` - defect of a unitary matrix subjected to additional constraints:
+- `defect_h.m` - defect of a unitary matrix subjected to additional constraints

 ---